 We started off with some sparkling wine from the area (Trentodoc – which is to Garda Trentino what Prosecco is to Trieste in Italy or Champagne to the Champagne region of France).

-Lunch was kicked off with some meat and cheese platters (all local specialities), before then going for Carne Salada (remember?
-I spoke about it for dinner in this post here) for our ‘primi piatti’ – our first course.
+Lunch was kicked off with some meat and cheese platters (all local specialities), before then going for carpaccio for our ‘primi piatti’ (our first course).

 And don’t judge me but for my second course, I went for the beef again. 😄 Cooked entirely differently, deliciously tender and one of those courses where you wish you ordered two of – all for yourself! 😋

 Desert came in the form of a sort of deconstructed crumble – absolutely delicious and just the best way to finish up lunch!

 Leaving lunch, and still feeling chuff with myself for this morning’s exercise 😄, we headed over to Pisoni Winery for an afternoon of wine in the sun!

 Our visit started, as quite a few vineyard visits do, with a brief visit to the actual cellars where we found their ‘secret’ (not-so-secret) stash of Trentodoc sparkling wine – all getting nice and ready, along with some rather old barrels (no longer in use but still a fascinating piece of the winery’s history).

 Those two guys (arms linked and with flowers in their hat and hands) are actually the brothers who started the vineyard and this photo, is one their mum made them take at the time. 😀